Worldwide, more than 250,000 women end their own lives every year.

 We are dedicated to empowering women and their loved ones to overcome the stigma and find the help they need to thrive.

 Suicide is very complex and can often be a culmination of risk factors that have built up over time.
-This page addresses some of the biggest suicide risk factors for women.
+These pages address some of the biggest suicide risk factors for women.
 This list is not comprehensive, as women can also be affected by issues related to finances, relationships and isolation, bullying and stress at work, among other factors.
-If you are having suicidal thoughts and need help now, please use the links below.

-If you or someone you know is experiencing a life-threatening crisis:
+If you or someone you know is experiencing a life-threatening crisis.

 Download our NHS recommended app if you are struggling with suicidal thoughts or concerned about someone.
 There are over 800 resources to help you stay safe for now.

-Contact the Samaritans if you feel you are in a crisis:
+Contact the Samaritans if you feel you are in a crisis.

 If you prefer to talk to someone over text message, Shout offer confidential support 24/7.